 Shelly Gattlieb serves on Paws & Think’s Board of Directors and is the Evaluations Coordinator for our Pet Therapy program.
-She has a background in marketing and consulting and is currently pursuing her PhD in Business Psychology, Consulting Track, at the Chicago School of Professional Psychology.

-Shelly earned her BA in Psychology with an allied field of concentration in Mathematics from the University of Charleston and her MA in Psychology with an emphasis in Industrial/Organizational Psychology from Marshall University.
+Her background is in marketing and consulting, and she currently works as a Business Psychologist for Damar Services, where she conducts assessments related to community psychology, and at Ivy Tech, where she is a Professor of Psychology.
+Shelly earned her BA in Psychology with an allied field of concentration in Mathematics from the University of Charleston, her MA in Psychology with an emphasis in Industrial/Organizational Psychology from Marshall University, and her PhD in Business Psychology, Consulting Track, from the Chicago School of Professional Psychology.

-Shelly lived most of her life in West Virginia and moved to Carmel two and a half years ago.
+Shelly lived most of her life in West Virginia and moved to Carmel in 2016.
 In West Virginia, she was an active volunteer with several organizations, including the Cystic Fibrosis Foundation, Covenant House food pantry, Trinity’s Table community outreach, and the American Cancer Society, where she served as the Community Health Advisor and on the Board of Community Network Partners.
 She is especially passionate about promoting education and awareness for organ and tissue donation.
 Shelly has 11 years of experience riding American Saddlebred horses and a background in conformation dog shows, having previously owned and shown champion Mastiffs with the American Kennel Club (AKC).
 She hopes to eventually become an AKC Working Group judge.